BU-EC444/Halim-Hazim/skills/cluster-1/09/report.md

-#  Skill Name
+#  Servo

-Author: FirstName LastName
+Author: Hazim Halim

-Date: YYYY-MM-DD
+Date: 2021-02-12
 -----

 ## Summary
+This code is used to control the server using a PWM.

 ## Sketches and Photos